For degree plans go to myNWCC and click on the Degree Plans tab.

 Home health aides and personal and home care aides help people who are disabled, chronically ill, or cognitively impaired and older adults, who may need assistance, live in their own homes or in residential facilities instead of in health facilities or institutions.
 They also assist people in hospices and day programs and help individuals with disabilities go to work and remain engaged in their communities.
 Most aides work with elderly or physically or mentally disabled clients who need more care than family or friends can provide.
 Others help discharge hospital patients who have relatively short-term needs.

 How much can I earn?
 What is the job outlook?
-Click here.
+Click here for info.